“Mama, do people hate us?”

 Contributors to this article included: Wahida Abaza, MD; Sarrah AbuLughod, MA; Sameera Ahmed, Ph.D.; Sawssan Ahmed, Ph.D.; Alaa Mohammad, BA; Kameelah Rashad, M.Ed, MRPYC; Nadeem Siddiqi, Ph.D; and Eram Uddin, MA.

 Learn More about the Family & Youth Institute’s Resources

-If you found these resources useful, join our daily article e-mail list.
-The Family and Youth Institute seeks to provide research-based resources covering a wide range of topics including youth development, marriage, mental health and well-being, and parenting.
+If you found these resources useful, join our mailing list.
+The Family and Youth Institute seeks to provide research-based resources covering a wide range of topics, including youth development, marriage, mental health and well-being, and parenting.